 Now, until you have a PRM in place and automations in place, you'd have another tough task of distributing PRM implementation workload to your existing team.
 Adding to the plate of an already overwhelmed channel manager or channel management team could cause your partners to be more frustrated than excited and if your implementation team is not bought-in, you could have your brand goals being tarnished by disgruntled indirect sales reps and channel account managers.
 You can't always put a price tag on intangibles such as this, but it definitely would be a cost worthy of avoiding.
 Likewise, you could experience both delays in setup and errors from trying to do too much too quickly or by those who lack the expertise to do it right the first time.

-Often, when manufacturers choose to implement a PRM internally, there is limited knowledge of and technical skill available to implement critical time saving automations.
+Often, when manufacturers choose to implement a PRM internally, there is limited knowledge of and technical skill available to implement critical time saving automations and partner portals.
 Further, channel marketing managers have little incentive to automate repetitive and recurring tasks because they are comfortable with the way things are and automations would require they spend their time on harder, strategic and relational tasks, which is more work.

 Reduce Channel Management Costs with PRM Automations